ffreeman39/redesign/README.md

 Accessibility	Natalie doesn’t have the time to search through every portfolio but she does want to take the time to search through individual portfolio for web design sample works.
 The Instagram account wasn’t hard to search through and the account seem to have a professional appearance with a link to their digital portfolio.
 Natalie isn’t very tech savvy but the process was not as difficult as she thought because the Instagram user has made it easy.
 With an online booking service, Natalie was able to book for a meeting without having to email and call a number because it was so late at night.
 Experience	Utilizing these online portfolios has been simple and easy.
 Utilizing Instagram to search for some sample work of web design and viewing their digital portfolio was simple and not complex.
 Absolutely simple.
 Not difficult.
 Improvements	Some portfolios that do have web design sample works don’t give any information about the project.
 None.
 None.
 None.

+Clarity

+Affter reading the design documentations samples from a previous project that I have worked on for a client that wanted a redesign done for their digital portfolio that their is more clarity about the importance of creating design documentations.
+Not only is creating any type of design documentations for you but to build clarity with the client.
+The client needs to know that they are understood before the launch of the final product is created.